-Fake nails have a reputation for damaging, and sometimes ruining natural nails.
-Whether you use acrylics or other types like press-on nails.
-But do press-on nails ruin your nails?
+Fake nails have a reputation for damaging, and sometimes ruining, natural nails, whether you use acrylics or other types like press-on nails.
+Do press-on nails ruin your nails?
 Is that really true?
-Or is it just a presumption that many people believe?
+Are press-on nails safe to use?

 Yeah, we’ve all been there.